-- 7. The judgement shall be executed it it has not been challenged within 30 days after it has been delivered, or it it has been so challenged, as the case may be: - a) When the Governing Body decides not to request an advisory opinion of the international Court of Justice; or - b) When the Court then upholds the judgement of the Tribunal; or - c) When the Tribunal has brought its judgement into conformity with the opinion of the Court. - 8.
-In any case in which award of compensation has been made by the Tribunal in tayour of the person concerned and the Govering Body has requested an advisory opinion under this article, the Director-General of the International Labour Office, if Satisfied that such person will otherwise be handicapped in protecting his interests, shall within fifteen days of the decision to request an advisory opinion make an advance payment to him of one-third of the total amount of compensation awarded by the Tribunal lass such termination benefits, if any as have already been paid.
-Such advance payment shall be made on condition that, within thirty days of the action of the Tribunal under this article, such person shall bay back to the international Labour Organisation the amount, if any by which the advance payment exceeds any sum to which he is entitled in accordance with the opinion of the Court.
+- thirty days after it has been delivered or, if it has been challenged within thirty days after it has been delivered or, if it has been so challenged as the case may be (i) when the Governina Body decides not to request an advisory opinion from the International Court of Justice; (ii) when the Court upholds the judgement of the Tribunal, or (iii) when the property has brought its judgement into conformity with the opinion of the Court. - G. In any case in which an award of compensation has been made by the Tribunal in favour of the person concerned and the Governing Body has requested an advisory opinion under paragraph of this article, the Director-General of the International Labour Office, if satisfied that such person will otherwise be handicapped in protection wis interests, shall within fifteen days of the decision to request an advisory opinion make an advance payment to him of one-third of the total amount of compensation awarded by the Tribunal less such termination henefits, if any, as have already been paid.
+Such advance payment shall be made on condition that, within thirty days of the action of the Tribunal under paragraph 4 of this article, such person shall pay back to the Director-General the amount, if any, by which the advance payment exceeds any sum to which he is entitled in accordance with the judgement of the Tribunal pursuant to that paragraph.